-Well the answer is – A LOT!
+Well, the answer is – A LOT!
 That’s right, from the minute your baby is born, he is taking in information from everyone and everything around him.
-His brain is like a super computer taking in every sound and every image.
-At 10 days old, babies can recognize mom’s and dad’s voice and smell.
+His brain is like a supercomputer taking in every sound and every image.
+At 10 days old, babies can recognize their mom’s and dad’s voice and smell.
 They find great comfort in your loving arms.
-Babies are quick to puck up on other people’s emotions too.
+Babies are quick to pick up on other people’s emotions too.
 When you laugh, they laugh.
 When you cry, they might cry.
 When you are stressed, they can become frightened.
-It’s overwhelming at times and your baby needs your help to make sense of all the information.
+It’s sometimes overwhelming, and your baby needs your help to make sense of all the information.

 What are they trying to tell me?

-Babies each find their own way to communicate.
-They might cry, rub their eyes, turn their heads, arch their backs, pull their ears or suck on their fingers.
-They also make facial expressions that tell you when they are scared or happy or interested.
+Babies each find their own way of communicating.
+They might cry, rub their eyes, turn their heads, arch their backs, pull their ears, or suck on their fingers.
+They also make facial expressions that tell you when they are scared or happy, or interested.
 Your baby is working hard to communicate with you.
 Your job is to learn your baby’s cues.
 Sometimes it takes a little bit of detective work to understand what he is trying to tell you.

 How do I make my baby feel safe?

-Imagine being in a foreign place where you don’t know the language and you don’t know what’s safe and what’s not.
-It could be very scary, unless someone was there to take care of you!
+Imagine being in a foreign place where you don’t know the language, and you don’t know what’s safe and what’s not.
+It could be very scary unless someone were there to take care of you!
 That’s why parenting is so important.
-By tuning-in to your baby’s cues, you take the fear of the unknown away from your baby.
+By tuning in to your baby’s cues, you take the fear of the unknown away from your baby.
 You make her feel safe.

-Changing diapers and feeding your baby every couple of hours are all part of the job, but the way you hold her, respond to her, and talk to her makes her feel safe and secure.
-When you respond quickly to her cries and comfort her with a gentle touch, she begins to trust that you will be there when she needs you.
+Changing diapers and feeding your baby every couple of hours are all part of the job, but how you hold her, respond to her, and talk to her makes her feel safe and secure.
+When you respond quickly to her cries and comfort her gently, she begins to trust that you will be there when she needs you.
 You are making connections and creating a bond.
-Your bond will be the foundation for your baby’s relationship with you and for healthy relationships with others.
+Your bond will be the foundation for your baby’s relationship with you and healthy relationships with others.
 Plus, babies who feel safe and secure cry less.
 That’s a nice benefit!

 Who’s making those funny sounds?